Study of Interplanetary Magnetic Field with Ground State Alignment: Introduction

 \section{Introduction}

 Magnetic fields are ubiquitous and play extremely important roles in many astrophysical circumstances, e.g., the interstellar medium, intergalactic medium, and quasars.
-In the mean time, there are only a few techniques for magnetic field studies that are available.
-Each technique is sensitive to magnetic fields in particular environments and has its own limitations.
-Therefore, even the directions of a magnetic field obtained for the same region of sky with different techniques differ substantially.
-The simultaneous use of different techniques provides a possibility of magnetic field tomography.(see \citealt{Yan 2006} for details)
+In the mean time, there are only a few techniques for magnetic field studies available.
+Each technique is sensitive to magnetic field in a particular environment and has its own limitations.
+Therefore, even the direction of a magnetic field obtained for the same region of sky with different techniques differs substantially.
+The synergy use of different techniques provides a possibility of magnetic field tomography.(see \citealt{Yan2006} for details)

-Interplanetary magnetic field is turbulent with complicated spacial and temporal variations.
-However, it is always important or unavoidable when considering the interplanetary processes.
-For instance, we have to deal with the coherence of the plasma and the magnetic field when studying the interplanetary medium.
-The interplanetary current sheet is created by the magnetic field's rotation and reconnection.
-The comic rays can be obviously influenced by the interplanetary magnetic field.

-The recently launched NASA's satellite Interstellar Boundary Explorer (IBEX) \citep{Comas} discovered a bright narrow "ribbon" of energetic neutral atoms (ENA) emission nearly across the entire celestial sphere, which is unpredicted by any prior models or theories.
+Interplanetary magnetic field is turbulent and it plays important role for many processes in the interplanetary diffuse media, e.g., star formation, accretion and the cosmic ray propagation and acceleration, etc. The recently launched NASA's satellite Interstellar Boundary Explorer (IBEX) \citep{McComas} discovered a bright narrow "ribbon" of energetic neutral atoms (ENA) emission nearly across the entire celestial sphere, which is unpredicted by any earlier models or theories.
 It has been shown that this ribbon is largely stable, with small time variations, which implies a sustained local magnetic structure interacting with the original solar magnetic field (\citealt{Funsten} and \citealt{Schwadron}).
-Galactic magnetic field immediately outside the heliopause's special orientation might result in the "ribbon" structure.(see \citealt{Heerikhuisen}).
-The heliosphere is asymmetric as the two Voyager spacecraft detected when crossing the termination shock (see \citealt{Stone}), indicating the significance of magnetic field in the dynamic process of the outer heliosphere.
-But as far as we know, there is no direct measurement of the magnitude and orientation of the magnetic field in those region.
+Ground State Alignment (henceforth GSA) we discuss in this paper provides a unique chance to measure the fine scale structure of 3D magnetic field.